rippledao/rippledao/README.md

-- 👋 Hi, I’m Ugochueku a.k.a @rippledao
+- 👋 Hi, I’m Ugochukwu a.k.a @rippledao
 - 👀 I’m interested in Software Engineering, DeFi, Web3, Crypto, and Space-time Mathematics
 - 🌱 I’m currently learning Design patterns in DeFi and Smart Contracts.
 - 💞️ I’m looking to collaborate on Community tools and Web3 open-source projects.